Classes of Holomorphic Multicomplex-Valued Functions Generated by Elliptic-Admissible Involutions: Background on multicomplex numbers

 \section{Background on multicomplex numbers}

+In 1892, Segre \cite{Segre} introduced an algebraic structure that he called $n$-complex numbers with the goal of defining a multiplication operation between vectors of $\mC^n$, for $n \geq 2$.

+Interest in the theory of $n$-complex numbers (nowadays referred to as multicomplex numbers) and its applications have grown over the past decades.
+For example, they are used to introduce generalizations of concepts from real and complex analysis, e.g., multicomplex fractional operators \cite{Ceballos2022}, multicomplex hyperanalytic functions \cite{vajiac}, Laurent series \cite{Luna2017}, Riemannian and semi-Riemannian geometry \cite{vajiac2018}, and multicomplex holomorphic functions \cite{Struppa2012}.
+We also mention the use of multicomplex numbers to generalize the Mandelbrot set to higher dimensions \cite{Parise2019, BrouilletteRochon2019, Pelletier2009, Rochon1}, in theoretical physics to generalize the linear and nonlinear {S}chr\"{o}dinger equations \cite{RochonTremblay2004, Theaker2017}, and in machine learning to generalize complex-valued neural networks \cite{AlpayDikiVajiac2023}.

-Multicomplex numbers were introduced by Segre \cite{Segre} and Cockle \cite{cockle1, cockle2, cockle3, cockle4} to give a generalization of the complex numbers to $\mC^n$, for $n \geq 2$.
-For a modern treatment of the multicomplex numbers, we refer the reader to \cite{Baley}.
-We will mainly follow the presentation given in \cite{BrouilletteRochon2019}, with some changes in the notation.
+A modern treatment of these numbers is presented in \cite{Baley} with a preface describing the history of the development of associative algebras.
+We will mainly follow the presentation given in \cite{BrouilletteRochon2019}, with slight changes in notation.